steadylearner/Rust-Full-Stack/README.md

 ## The purpose

-This repostiroy will have all the information to start Rust from Frontend to end in server with database, login etc.
+This repository will have all the information to start Rust from Frontend to end in server with database, login etc.

 You can review codes, like and share it with others.